 Romans 10:17 — “So faith comes from hearing, and hearing through the word of Christ.”

 1. Highlight Anything That Seems Extra Important or Resonates With You

 There is no wrong passage to highlight in your Bible.
 Go back to the purpose of your Bible study.
 It’s about your relationship with God.
 Don’t look at your neighbor, look at yourself.
 What is your gut telling you is important right now in this moment?
 Highlight it!

-Something really speaking to your situation right now?
-Write it out, post it on your mirror, maybe even memorize it!
+Is something really speaking to your situation right now?
+Write it out, post it on your mirror, and maybe even memorize it!

 I love highlighters.
 In addition to highlighting anything that sticks out to me in yellow, I sometimes add a color key to the beginning of a book of the Bible to organize the types of information in the passage.

 For example, in Kings and Chronicles, I use orange and green to highlight any sections pertaining to the Northern Kingdom (Israel) and Southern Kingdom (Judah).
 In the gospels, I use different colors to identify parables and miracles.

 I did a Beth Moore study a few years ago where she asked us to look up Greek and Hebrew words and dig deep into cultural traditions of Esther’s time period.
 It was unlike any study I had ever done, and it taught me all sorts of places you could learn about your Bible from Biblical scholars.

 While these should only supplement your study, and not replace the Bible as your main reference point, they provide great insight and context for what you are studying.
 Here are a few resources I use when creating my own Bible timelines: